istrupin/ciu-implementation-dotnet-core/Readme.md

 # Coding Interview University Implementation

-Implementation of coding examples (data structures, algorithms, etc) from [coding interview university fork](https://github.com/istrupin/coding-interview-university) using C# and dotnet core
+Implementation of coding examples (data structures, algorithms, etc) from [coding interview university fork](https://github.com/istrupin/coding-interview-university) using C# and dotnet core.
+Also includes miscellaneous algorithms for practice that are not part of coding interbiew university.

 ## Getting Started